 Today, the expectation is that content should load super fast and be easy to explore.
 The reality is that content can take several seconds to load, or, because the user abandons the slow page, never fully loads at all.
 Accelerated Mobile Pages are web pages designed to load near instantaneously -- they are a step towards a better mobile web for all.

 Speed matters and instant is the ideal.
 Research has shown higher bounce rates associated with slower-loading web pages.
 Using the AMP format will make it far more compelling for people to consume and engage with more content.
 But this isn’t just about speed and performance.
-We also want to promote enhanced distribution so that publishers can take advantage of the open web’s potential for their content to appear everywhere quickly -- across platforms and apps -- which can lead to more revenue via ads and subscriptions.
+We also want to promote enhanced distribution so that publishers and advertisers can take advantage of the open web’s potential for their content to appear everywhere quickly -- across platforms and apps -- which can lead to more revenue.

 Accelerated Mobile Pages are just like any other HTML page, but with a limited set of allowed technical functionality that is defined and governed by the open source AMP spec.
 Just like all web pages, Accelerated Mobile Pages will load in any modern browser or app webview.